S T U D I E S2012 —13

 I gradually started to place an emphasis on tone and value positioning on a subject in front of me.

-A conte and coloured charcoal drawing of objects.
+A conte coloured charcoal drawing of ceramic and sculptural objects.

-A view of the art school during outdoor drawing.
+A view of the art school during an outdoor drawing class.

-In figure drawing, I found that attention to small detail for curves were tricky and required a lot of energy, one that required me to keep my eyes peeled.
-The two minute sketches were intimidating, challenging and fun.
+In figure drawing, I found paying attention to tiny curvaceous detail a tricky game.
+It meant I keep my eyes peeled.
+Quick two minute sketches were usually intimidating, challenging and fun.